 Arconic Corporation's results of operations may be negatively affected by the amount of expense Arconic Corporation records for its pension and other postretirement benefit plans, reductions in the fair value of plan assets and other factors.
-Arconic Corporation calculates income or expense for its plans using actuarial valuations in accordance with GAAP.
+Arconic Corporation calculates income or expense for its plans using actuarial valuations in accordance with accounting principles generally accepted in the United States of America ("GAAP").